 The GDPR has a number of principles relating to personal data.
-Whilst these are not dissimilar to those under the UK Data Protection Act, there are some differences, together with a new accountability requirement.
+Whilst these are not dissimilar to those under the UK's DPA, there are some differences, together with a new accountability requirement.
 Personal data shall be:

 Finally, the GDPR requires that the controller shall be responsible for, and be able to demonstrate, compliance with these principles.